zesterer/chumsky/tutorial.md

 - `or` attempts to parse a pattern and, if unsuccessful, instead attempts another pattern

 - `to` is similar to `map`, but instead of mapping the output, entirely overrides the output with a new value.
-In our case, we use it to convert each binary operator to a function that produces the relevant AST node.
+In our case, we use it to convert each binary operator to a function that produces the relevant AST node for that operator.

 - `foldl` is very similar to `foldr` in the last section but, instead of operating on a `(Vec<_>, _)`, it operates upon a `(_, Vec<_>)`, going backwards to combine values together with the function